manni8436/Legend-of-the-Greek-Gods/README.md

     them but now I have changed the linked and redone the coding for the social media that is in my footer

-    * I have a hover affect on a image to make it bigger when you hover over it so the user can see the image bigger but I want to move the position of the image abit to the left so I need to find a way to do that as you cant see them properly on a mobile device
+    I have a hover affect on a image to make it bigger when you hover over it to be seen bigger when you want but the position is off as you cant see the image properly as it is to far in one direction but I have resolved it now by using position absolute and positioned it in a good place so that it can be seen clearly

+    I had a issue with enlarging my images on the lesser known gods but I tried to do it again by only selecting the img top class and it worked

+    * I saw on my deployed that the icons are alot smaller when it is viewed on a samsung device which I more then likely have to use media queires to resolve this issue

 (testing)